Shardul0210/Machine-Learning-/README.md

 Car Price Prediction:
 No missing data found, model the data using one-hot encoding  for categorical features Deleted unwanted feature and derived a new feature from existing one.
-Used Random Forest Regressor model and pruned the model with RandomizedSearchCV to find best parameters.MSE: 1.158; RMSE: 1.076
+Used Random Forest Regressor model and pruned the model with RandomizedSearchCV to find best parameters.4.
+MAE: 0.694;MSE: 1.158; RMSE: 1.076